-An approved Stormwater Management Concept plan and letter (9730-2014-01) were submitted with the subject application.
+An approved Stormwater Management Concept Plan (9730-2014-01) and letter were submitted with the subject application.
 The plan shows the use of micro-bioretention, planter boxes, roof drains, pervious pavement, and bio-swales for the overall site.
 The application is in general conformance with what is shown on the concept plan.
 No revisions are required for conformance with the approved stormwater management concept.

 - g.
-Prince George's County Department of Public Works and Transportation (DPW&T)-At the time of this writing, DPW&T did not provide comment on the subject project. - h.
-Largo Town Center Development Board-At the time of this writing, the Largo Town Center Development Board did not provide comment on the subject project. - i.
-Prince George's County Police Department-At the time of this writing, the Police Department did not provide comment on the subject project. - j.
-Prince George's County Health Department-At the time of this writing, the Health Department did not provide comment on the subject project. - 15.
+Prince George's County Department of Public Works and Transportation (DPW&T)-DPW&T did not provide comments on the subject project. - h.
+Largo Town Center Development Board-The Largo Town Center Development Board did not provide comments on the subject project. - i.
+Prince George's County Police Department-The Police Department did not provide comments on the subject project. - j.
+Prince George's County Health Department-The Health Department did not provide comments on the subject project. - 15.
 The subject application adequately takes into consideration the requirements of the D-D-O Zone and the Largo Town Center Sector Plan and SMA.
-The amendment to the development district standard required for this development, as discussed previously, would benefit the development and the development district by providing sufficient area needed for public utilities, as required by Section 27-548.25(c), and would not substantially impair implementation of the sector plan. - 16.
+The amendment to the development district standard required for this development, as discussed previously, would benefit the development and the

+- development district by providing sufficient area needed for public utilities, as required by Section 27-548.25(c), and would not substantially impair implementation of the sector plan. - 16.
 Based on the foregoing analysis and as required by Section 27-285(b)(1) of the Zoning Ordinance, the DSP represents a reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the County Code without requiring unreasonable cost and without detracting substantially from the utility of the proposed development for its intended use. - 17.
 Section 27-285(b)(4) of the Zoning Ordinance requires that a DSP demonstrate that regulated environmental features have been preserved and/or restored, to the fullest extent possible.
 This amendment to the previously approved DSP-14026 has no impact on prior findings and the site's conformance with this requirement.